 Jungfraujoch: Yes or no?
 Is it a one-of-a-kind trip, or a trap?

-A recent visit to the Jungfraujoch (3454 m above sea) left me with a whole lot of vivid impressions and thoughts in favor for seeing it (and not).
-The Top of Europe, or the selling point for Switzerland in Asia, set a record in 2015 when it attracted more than a million visitors.
+A recent visit to the Jungfraujoch (3454 m above sea level) left me with a whole lot of vivid impressions and thoughts in favor for seeing it (and not).
+The Top of Europe is certainly the selling point for Switzerland in Asia.
+Also, this Swiss mountain has attracted more than a million visitors in 2015 and 2017.

 The thought of visiting Jungfraujoch has probably occurred to most people visiting Switzerland.
 And perhaps, you are wondering about the pros and cons that hide behind this tourism destination giant.
 I hope my list will help you lean towards one or the other side.